Mobility-Aware Cache Framework for Scalable LLM-Based Human Mobility Simulation: Introduction

 \section{Introduction}

-Understanding human mobility is essential for many science domains such as urban science~\cite{wu2024metaurban,wu2025towards}, epidemiology~\cite{geng2022hmes,fan2020human}, and transportation analysis~\cite{tan2023joint,nooshi2025multi}.
+Human mobility modeling plays a fundamental role in supporting a wide range of downstream geospatial and spatiotemporal applications, including urban planning~\cite{wu2024metaurban,wu2025towards}, epidemiology~\cite{geng2022hmes,fan2020human}, and transportation analysis~\cite{tan2023joint,nooshi2025multi}.
 Effective human mobility analysis typically relies on large-scale, fine-grained mobility data that capture population-level movement patterns over space and time.
 In practice, such data are mainly obtained through two channels.
-Travel surveys record individual trips but suffer from recall bias, sparse temporal sampling, and high collection costs~\cite{toch2019analyzing,NHTS2022}.
+Travel surveys record individual trips but suffer from recall bias, sparse temporal sampling, and high collection costs~\cite{toch2019analyzing,bricka2024summary}.
 Sensor-based tracking, such as mobile-phone traces or Bluetooth beacons, provides denser temporal coverage but depends on device penetration and raises significant privacy concerns~\cite{chicago_data,lajoie2024peoplex}.
 As a result, both channels face challenges in scaling to millions of agents while preserving privacy, motivating the need for privacy-preserving alternatives such as mobility simulation.